charliemeyer2000/logging-repository/README.md

 Make sure you have created a lambda function and integrated it into a `POST` request to API gateway, and have properly configured the DNS settings and certificates.
 There's some other configuration necessary with DNS stuff, certificates and others that you can figure out.
 I used [this tutorial](https://www.youtube.com/watch?v=ESei6XQ7dMg) to get started and figured out the rest myself.

+Additionally, make sure to add the proper GitHub/OpenAI tokens accordingly through Lambda -> Configuration -> Environment Variables and reference them in your code like I did.